 How to Help Your Teen Determine What to do After High School: Part 2

-This is the second in a series of two posts of excerpts from my upcoming book College Is Not Mandatory: A Parent's Guide to Navigating All the Options Available to Our Kids After High School.
-You can find the previous post here.
+This is the second in a series of two posts of excerpts from my new book College Is Not Mandatory: A Parent's Guide to Navigating All the Options Available to Our Kids After High School.

 Once your teen has a solid idea of their personal values and passions the next step is to incorporate the most important ones into the industry areas they are most interested in to see how they could lead to a potential career.